 - Weapon & Payload Systems.
 Ideas and proposals on practical launch and recovery methodologies and systems in order to support the use of autonomous systems.

-- Unmanned, Remotely Piloted & Autonomous Systems.
+- Uncrewed, Remotely Piloted & Autonomous Systems.
 Proposals for addressing the key challenges of autonomous systems including endurance, communications and payload size.